 Theo Hicks: Hi, Best Ever listeners.
 This is your host of the Syndication School, Theo Hicks.
 This episode is part two of the “Why apartment syndication” series.

 In part one we had a discussion about what an apartment syndication is, as well as the overall process, to give you a glimpse of the information we will be going over during the Syndication School series.
 Then we had a discussion around the pros and cons of raising money to buy apartments, versus using your own money, as well as whether you should be active in apartment syndications, so be the general partner, or if you should be passive and be a passive investor in apartment syndications, based off of how the pros and cons of those two scenarios affect your current situation.

-For some people the pros are going to outweigh the cons for certain scenarios, for certain strategies, whereas for other people the cons are gonna outweigh the pros for other strategies.
-So the purpose of this pros and cons list are for you to listen and apply them to your life, and ask yourself if the certain pro or certain con is important.
+For some people, the pros are going to outweigh the cons for certain scenarios, for certain strategies, whereas for other people the cons are gonna outweigh the pros for other strategies.
+So the purpose of this pros and cons list are for you to listen and apply thh4 to your life, and ask yourself if the certain pro or certain con is important.

 Just to review, apartment syndication in its most basic sense is you are raising money from other people to buy apartment communities and share in the profits, so how does that strategy compare to single-family rentals?

 The first pro is going to be the scalability.
 Let’s say you have a goal to make $100,000/year, and you determine that you’re going to need 100 doors to accomplish that.
 I’m just using these as basic numbers.
 So what’s easier to scale up to – 100 single-family homes, or 100 apartment doors, which could be bought between multiple apartments or just one apartment?